Browse this page or search it using the Find command. Hit Ctrl + F or, on a Mac, Command + F, and then type in your search term.

 How do I put books on Reserve in the Library?

 Go the Circulation desk in the Library on Main Campus.
 If you ask there, someone will help you complete a form and put the books on reserve.
 You need to take copies of the book(s) you wish to put on reserve (the Library/department won’t provide these, but the publisher might if you ask nicely) and your SMC identification.
-Please see the
+Please see the Library reserves policy.

 How and when do I get access to Canvas?